fvdpol/MM-ExportITunesLibraryXml/README.md

 ## Future changes/enhancements/ideas

-- configuration settings for file location & flags (auto export, periodic export)
 - if needed: configurable quirks for compatibility with other appliciations
 - document compatibility with other applications/dj software (feedback from users required)
 - selection of playlists to be exported
+- rewrite logic/rules for output path